 Exceptions to the one year deadline fall into two categories, “changed circumstances” and “extraordinary circumstances.”
 Even if you meet one of these exceptions, you must file within a reasonable time, which is generally understood to mean within a few months.
 You can still be eligible for asylum even if you miss the deadline, but it is paramount to your case that you apply in time and present the information about your situation properly so it is clear that you deserve the extra time to file because of these certain exceptions.
 For more help and a free initial consultation with experienced immigration attorneys about submitting your asylum application past the one year deadline, please call or email us.
-Our Los Angeles attorneys specialize in immigration law, and we can help you with your immigration case.
+Our Los Angeles attorneys, who come under our NJ legal services, specialize in immigration law, and we can help you with your immigration case.

 How to Prove That the “Changed Circumstance” Exception Applies to Your Asylum Application

 You must show that some kind of “changed circumstance” either in your personal life, or in conditions in the U.S., or in your home country affected your eligibility for asylum.
 In addition, you must show that you filed within a reasonable time after the circumstance occurred or after you learned of it.
 Any delays in your learning of the changed circumstances will also be considered by an Asylum Officer or an Immigration Judge.
 There are many ways in which a changed circumstance might occur.

 - you are now afraid to return home even though when you entered the U.S. you did not have any fear because (1) people like you (other people of your race, religion, political affiliation or tribal membership) are now persecuted in your home country, or (2) after leaving your home country, you became newly involved in political or religious activities and this involvement places you at risk of persecution